Blog: AI, AI Overviews, and LLMs: How New Search Behaviors Are Impacting Your Organic Marketing

 What Are AI Overviews and How Do They Relate to LLMs?

-AI Overviews (formerly Google’s SGE, or Search Generative Experience) are AI-generated summaries that appear at the top of search results.
-Instead of a list of blue links and a featured snippet, users now see:
+AI Overviews (formerly Google’s SGE, or Search Generative Experience) are AI-generated summaries that appear at the top of Google’s search results.
+Instead of just a list of blue links or a featured snippet, users now see:

 How Search Behavior Is Changing

-We’re seeing big shifts in how people search and interact with results:
+With these new AI-powered tools and platforms, we’re seeing big shifts in how people search and interact with results.

 It’s not just about visibility anymore—it’s about answerability and authority within AI environments.